mdr0id/eth_geth_beacon/README.md

-# valcloud
-Validation Cloud Take Home Challenge
+# Simple Eth Geth Beacon
+Single Eth Geth Beacon Deployment (modified by me for demo purposes outside of original spec)

-### Part 1 - Template the deployment of an Ethereum Mainnet Node
+### Ethereum Mainnet Node

-(A) The node should be deployed using the following clients:
+(A) The node should is deployed using the following clients:

 - Execution Client = Geth
 - Consensus Client = Prysm

-Note: the node does NOT need to be fully sync’d, only evidence of it properly syncing

-(B) The node should be monitored using:
+(B) The node should is monitored using:

 - Prometheus
 - Grafana

-Evidence of Beacon properly syncing:
+- Loki

+Beacon Syncing:
 ![image](https://github.com/mdr0id/valcloud/assets/36639405/bfd467dd-5777-48f2-8360-c304e9777d16)

 Geth finding Peers on syncing:
 ![image](https://github.com/mdr0id/valcloud/assets/36639405/7d0ccf7f-6698-442f-b820-e6b22181ffb4)

-### Part 2 - Monitor the Connected Peers
+### Go Exporter

-Write a Go program that consistently outputs a list of the execution client’s connected peers.
+Sample Go program that consistently outputs a list of the execution client’s connected peers.

-Evidence of geth_peer_exporter:
+geth_peer_exporter find valid peers:
 ![image](https://github.com/mdr0id/valcloud/assets/36639405/b52db156-c7ab-4e4a-8885-0026e82bf0bf)

 ## Setup
 🔥 ⚠️ **This is intended for demo use only and not production environments.
-For example, it uses self signed certs for GRPC.** ⚠️ 🔥
+For example, it uses self signed certs for GRPC.
+If used in production please use a valid certificate generation with domain host etc.** ⚠️ 🔥

-#### Part 1:
+#### Initial Setup:

 1. Ensure your system has Docker installed: https://docs.docker.com/engine/install/
 2. Ensure your system has Docker Compose installed: https://docs.docker.com/compose/install/
 3. Install loki plugin: `docker plugin install  grafana/loki-docker-driver:latest --alias loki --grant-all-permissions`

-To start (from within valcloud repo):
+To start (from within eth_geth_beacon repo):

-(configure volumes for valcloud platform; within valcloud repo)
+(configure volumes for Eth Geth platform; within eth_geth_beacon repo)
 1. `sudo ./setup.sh`

 *⚠️NOTE: If you create different volumes/users you need to modify the prometheus and grafana services accordingly in docker-compose.yaml⚠️*

-Once volumes are configured for your platform:
+## If you have all the requires software and want to use the defualt env/volumes
 1. `docker compose up -d`
 2. Sanity check the services/network are running gracefully per your envinronment: `docker compose ps`
 ![image](https://github.com/mdr0id/valcloud/assets/36639405/45e8618c-50b7-4527-bb1d-d08d245def7b)